alexmagaddino/alexmagaddino/README.md

 ### Who am I?

-- 🔝 An Android developer for over six years
+- 🔝 An Android developer for over seven years
-- 🌱 A Flutter developer for over two years
+- 🌱 A Flutter developer for over three years
 - ⚡ A chess, board, cards and roleplay games lover

 ---